 Herewith are five stars.
 Each one shows a particular department of life over-developed at the expense of the other four.
-This is what occurs when one does not have clearly in mind the fact that there are five departments of life.
-Lacking that knowledge, it is impossible for him to develop, enlarge, and expand all five evenly and symmetrically; one is always bound to be eccentric and abnormal.
-Is it any wonder, then, that the average individual experiences so much sorrow, ill-health, fear, and poverty?
+This is what occurs when one does not have clearly in mind the fact that there are Five Departments of Life.
+Lacking that knowledge, it is impossible for him to develop, enlarge, and expand all FIVE evenly and symmetrically; one is always bound to be eccentric and abnormal.
+It is any wonder, then, that the average person experiences so much sorrow, ill-health, fear, and poverty?

-The first star of the series shows a person who is over-developed spiritually or religiously.
+The first star of the series shows a person who is over-developed Spiritually or religiously.
 He is "all heart and no head."
 Except along very narrow and bigoted lines, reason, will, and judgment are warped and stunted.
 Although called a spiritual or religious type, very often this person's beliefs are so narrow and intolerant that he really isn't spiritual at all, merely fanatical.
-His friends are of like character, and because he imagines them to be more religious than himself, they make him jealous of their activities; thus he is usually anti-social.
+His friends are of like character, and because he imagines them to be more religious than himself, he becomes jealous of their activities; thus he is usually anti-social.
 Physically, this person is only a fraction of what he should be.
 He is inclined to dyspepsia, anemia, and nervous disorders.
 He possesses little of this world's goods.
 Not that he wouldn't accept what was offered with the fervor of a miser, but because he is in such an appalling mental state and is so strait-laced and unyielding in his religious practices, he drives everything of an abundant and opulent nature from him.

-The second star represents a person who is over-developed in the mental department of life.
-He lacks spirituality; reasoning that if God cannot be found between the covers of a book or in a test tube then most certainly there is no God.
-Like the spiritually over-developed, he is narrow, bigoted, and intolerant of those who do not share his opinions.
-Caring little for physical exertion, his health is usually in a deplorable state; while socially, he confines himself.
+The second star represents a person who is over-developed in the Mental Department of Life.
+He lacks Spirituality; reasoning that if God cannot be found between the covers of a book or in a test tube then most certainly there is no God.
+Like the Spiritually over-developed, he is narrow, bigoted, and intolerant of those who do not share his opinions.
+Caring little for physical exertion, his health is usually in a deplorable state; while socially, he confines himself to associates of the same mental turn as himself.
 Living constantly in theory, he is highly impractical, and only by the greatest effort can he manage to support himself comfortably.
 The physically over-developed is shown by the third star.
 Strong and robust, he is the typical male animal, noisy and domineering.
-The spiritual side of his nature has never developed; but this much can be said to his credit; he seldom denies the existence of that which he doesn't understand or in which he has little interest.
-He is below average mentally, running more to muscle than to mind.
+The Spiritual side of his nature has never developed; but this much can be said to his credit; he seldom denies the existence of that which he doesn't understand or in which he has little interest.
+He is below average Mentally, running more to muscle than to mind.
 Socially, he is popular with that class of people who see beauty in the movements of bulging muscles.
-He is usually in modest financial circumstances due to the fact that through physical effort he is capable of earning enough money to satisfy the wants of his physical nature; so he does not concern himself about accumulating wealth until his earning capacity begins to fail him.
+He is usually in modest Financial circumstances due to the fact that through physical effort he is capable of earning enough money to satisfy the wants of his physical nature; so he does not concern himself about accumulating wealth until his earning capacity begins to fail him.

-The fourth star typifies the individual who is over-developed in the social department of life.
+The fourth star typifies the individual who is over-developed in the Social Department of Life.
 He is of the hail-fellow-well-met variety.
 An innocuous hand-shaker who, due to his affable nature, comes by many free meals and alcoholic drinks.
-Spiritually, mentally, physically, and financially he is in pretty poor shape; having neglected them all in favor of being sociable.
+Spiritually, Mentally, Physically, and Financially he is in pretty poor shape; having neglected them all in favor of being sociable.
 Occasionally he falls into a remunerative political job, or is retained as a professional greeter, but as a rule he leads a hand-to-mouth existence.